furiosa-ai/furiosa-ai.github.io/v2025.2.0/en/_sources/furiosa_llm/model-preparation.rst

 Deploying Model Artifacts
 =========================
-Once you have a model artifact, you can copy and reuse it on any machine with a Furiosa NPU and Furiosa-LLM installed.
+Once you have a model artifact, you can transfer and reuse it on any machine with a Furiosa NPU and Furiosa-LLM installed.
 To transfer a model artifact:

 1. Compress the model artifact directory using your preferred compression tool.
-2. Copy the file to the target host.
+2. Copy the compressed file to the target host.
 3. Uncompress it on the target machine.
 4. Run the model using either the :ref:`LLMClass` or the :ref:`OpenAIServer`.